-Niko Semiconductor Co., Ltd. Individual Financial Statement Note 2020 and 2019
+Niko Semiconductor Co., Ltd. Individual Financial Statement Note 2021 and 2020

-(Unless otherwise specified, all amounts are in NT\$ 1,000)
+(Unless otherwise specified, all amounts are in unit of NT\$ thousands)

-I. Company History
+I. Company evaluation

-Niko Semiconductor Co., Ltd. (hereinafter referred to as the "Company") was established with the approval of the Ministry of Economic Affairs on October 8, 1998, formerly known as Super GEM Co., Ltd., and changed its name to its current name in April, 2001, with its registered address on the 12th floor, No.368 Gongjian Road, Xizhi District, New Taipei City.
-The main business items of the Company are the research, development, design and sales of analog IC which can be used in communication, computers, computer peripherals, video, power supply and other consumer products.
-Since August, 2007, the shares of the Company have been listed and traded in Taiwan OTC.
+Niko Semiconductor Co., Ltd. (hereinafter referred to as the "Company") was established with the approval of the Ministry of Economy on October 8, 1998.
+Its original name was Super GEM Co., Ltd. In April 2001, the Company changed its name to the existing name and registered at 12th floor, No.368, Gongjian Road, Xizhi District, New Taipei City.
+The Company's main business are the research, development, design and sales of analog IC that can be applied to communications, computers, computer peripherals, video, power supply and other consumer products.
+The Company's shares have been listed and traded on Taiwan OTC since August 2007.